-THE MOVING PARTY, PEACE BRIDGE DUTY FREE INC. (the "Respondent") will make a motion before a Judge of the Ontario Superior Court of Justice (Commercial List) on December 14, 2021, at 10:00 a.m. or as soon after that time as the motion can be heard, via Zoom.
+THE MOVING PARTY, PEACE BRIDGE DUTY FREE INC. ("Duty Free"), will make a cross-motion before a Judge of the Ontario Superior Court of Justice (Commercial List) to be heard with or immediately before or after a motion brought by the Buffalo and Fort Erie Public Bridge Authority's ("Authority") seeking to lift the existing judicial stay and for leave to terminate Duty Free's commercial lease, or as soon after that time as the motion can be heard.